 Supervisor training with deliberate practice at Sentio

-Sentio University offers a one-year Deliberate Practice Supervision Training Program for licensed clinical supervisors in California and Washington.
+Sentio University offers a free Deliberate Practice Supervision Training Program for licensed clinical supervisors in California and Washington, available in a 6-month or 12-month track.
 This is the only supervisor training program in the country that fully integrates video-based feedback, structured skill rehearsal, and routine outcome monitoring into every supervision session.
-Participants receive 50 continuing education (CE) credits and fulfil the education and practice requirements for DP Coach Certification from the International Deliberate Practice Society.
+Both tracks qualify you to apply for the Deliberate Practice Supervisor certification from the International Deliberate Practice Society.

 Apply for the Free Supervisor Training Program